-Unlike Pages, which tend to be mostly focused on promotion, Groups are collaborative by default.
+Unlike Pages, which tend to focus mostly on promotion, Groups are collaborative by default.
 As the name already suggests, Facebook Groups serve as a rallying point or coming together of individuals around a cause or other similar interests.

-Even better, if your group members interact with your content (likes, shares, comments, posts, or tags) on a regular basis, Facebook will consider you on the same level as friends and family.
+Even better, if your group members interact with your content (likes, shares, comments, posts, or tags) regularly, Facebook will consider you on the same level as friends and family.

-The platform will prioritise your content while deciding on the feed display sequence.
+The platform will prioritize your content while deciding on the feed display sequence.
 As a result, your posts will be displayed higher up in your members’ feeds.